urania126/1D_exploratoryModel/README.md

 # 1D_exploratoryModel

-In this repository source code for a simple stochastic random-walk model is available.
+We built this repository to make our source code available for everybody.
-You will find 6 independent files:
+You will find 3 core files:
-- *binormal.m*: a function to perform normal approximation to binomial distribution when number of elements is over 1000.
+- `binormal.m`: a function to perform normal approximation to binomial distribution when number of elements is over 1000.
-- *dataProcessing.m*:
+- `dataProcessing.m`, which we use to calculate mean, standard deviation and mean standard error for all variables of interest.
+$$
+a \cdot b = 0
+$$
+work in local directories

+Julia code files will be available soon.